brickstool/ansible-role-nomad/README.md

 ## Example Playbook

 The following examples are the minimum configuration you would need to successfully run this role.
-It is assumed you already have a working Consul cluster and that each node has a local Consul agent configured.
+It is assumed you have a working Consul cluster, and each node has a Consul agent running locally.
 Generate an actual encryption key for `nomad_encrypt_string` using `nomad operator keygen`, replacing "encryptme123" with the generated key in the examples below.

 *For a group of 3 Nomad server nodes*: